-Concordia maintains several drop-in computer labs that students may use to research and prepare classroom assignments; these labs are located in rooms L110, L264, and HA107.
+Concordia maintains several drop-in computer labs that students may use to research and prepare classroom assignments.
 All students receive a user account and password which allows them access to stations in the drop-in computer labs.

 Instructors provide the details about other labs that are available for students enrolled in specific classes.
 Accounts for these other labs are assigned by the instructors teaching them.